Krugman warns ECB about getting stuck in Japan-like scenario

-SINTRA Portugal Nobel Prize-winning economist Paul Krugman challenged the ECB on Tuesday to act to stop the euro zone slipping into Japan-style deflation, saying it risked sitting still while the economy became "persistently depressed".
+SINTRA, Portugal May 27 Nobel Prize-winning economist Paul Krugman challenged the ECB on Tuesday to act to stop the euro zone slipping into Japan-style deflation, saying it risked sitting still while the economy became "persistently depressed".

 Speaking at the ECB's inaugural Forum on Central Banking, Krugman suggested the euro zone could sleep walk into Japan-style deflation - a challenge to which European Central Bank President Mario Draghi will have an opportunity to respond to at the conference in Portugal later on Tuesday.